prodrigestivill/docker-postgres-backup-local/README.md

 * BACKUP_KEEP_WEEKS: will remove files from the `weekly` folder that are older than its value in weeks after a new successfull backup (remember that it starts counting from the end of each week not the beggining).
 * BACKUP_KEEP_MONTHS: will remove files from the `monthly` folder that are older than its value in months (of 31 days) after a new successfull backup (remember that it starts counting from the end of each month not the beggining).

+### Hooks

+The folder `hooks` inside the container can contain hooks/scripts to be run in differrent cases getting the exact situation as a first argument (`error`, `pre-backup` or `post-backup`).

+Just create an script in that folder with execution permission so that [run-parts](https://manpages.debian.org/stable/debianutils/run-parts.8.en.html) can execute it on each state change.

+Please, as an example take a look in the script already present there that implements the `WEBHOOK_URL` functionality.

 ### Manual Backups